-An easy “how to” guide on boosting your blog and get more traffic with SEO Yoast
+An easy “how to” guide to increase blog traffic and get more clicks with SEO Yoast

 1 – Focus Keyword – The first step is knowing your focus keyword for your article.
 The best way is to use the keyword planner in Google.
 Yes – that’s a whole other article and topic!
 Think about what folks search for – what are they wanting and asking google to find articles on.
 Also – you won’t want to use a basic keyword like Social Media – as everyone and their Aunt Fanny uses that and there is no way you’ll compete to get to the top of the pages in google!
 Being more specific helps.

 2 – Snippet Editor – Next you’ll need to write out the description of the article.
 This is what shows in a google search – the meta description.
 You want it to be captivating, explain exactly what the articles is about – BUT you must have the focus key word in the snippet AND you’ll see that there is a guideline on how many words you include.
 You’ll see the ‘line’ go green when you are in the right zone.

 Below all that is the Content Analysis – it labels the elements in red, orange and green according to how well the content stacks up so to speak.
 You aim for as many greens as possible.
 Sometimes you are not able to get ALL greens and that’s okay – do your best to get as many as you can.
 Let me help you decipher them.